Qitmeer/qng/README.md

 ```
 (Due to safety reasons, you need to actively open the private module by `./qng --modules=test`)

-### MeerVM
+### MeerEVM
-* If you want to use our MeerVM function, the required interface information can be queried in this RPC:
+* If you want to use our MeerEVM function, the required interface information can be queried in this RPC:
 ```
 ~ cd ./script
 ~ ./cli.sh vmsinfo
 ```
-* If you don't need the default configuration, we provide an environment configuration parameter to meet your custom configuration for MeerVM:
+* If you don't need the default configuration, we provide an environment configuration parameter to meet your custom configuration for MeerEVM:
 ```
 ~ ./qng --testnet --evmenv="--http"
 or